winniebahati/STRIDE-Visualization/README.md

     template-replication-package
      .
      |
-     |--- src/                             Contains the python notebook containing the step by step analysis of the data obtained from participants.
+     |--- src/                             Contains the python notebook with a step-by-step analysis of the data obtained from participants.
+We did not provide the                                                actual data used in analysis, however, the data format follows the same columns contained in the excel files uploaded in the                                            "Data folder" in this repository.
      |
-     |--- documentation/                   Contains the scenario description for each experiement, and the list of threats for each scenario.
+     |--- documentation/                   Contains the scenario description for each experiement, and the list of threats adopted from each scenario.
      |
      |--- data/                            Contains sample data obtained from participants reports.
 All identifiable information has been removed.